datacharmer/dbdeployer/docs/features.md

 [^15]: Same as n.
 14.

-[^16]: I may need some help on those.

-[^17]: Using pre-grants and post-grants options, all plugins can be loaded.
+[^16]: Using pre-grants and post-grants options, all plugins can be loaded.

-[^18]: Circular replication should not be used anymore.
+[^17]: Circular replication should not be used anymore.
 There are enough good alternatives (multi-source, group replication) to avoid this old technology.

-[^19]: I don't do Windows.
+[^18]: I don't do Windows.
 But you can fork the project if you do.